Apr 6, 2016|

-Lima known not only as the capital of Peru but also famous for being the culinary capital of South America.
+Lima knew not only as of the capital of Peru but also famous for being the culinary capital of South America.
 This city on the sea is well known for having world-renowned chefs and restaurants that combine fusions of authentic Peruvian dishes and modern influences.

 What to do

 Go on a Peru Wine & Gastronomy Tour for a taste of world-class foods and drinks.
 On this 5-day tour, you will enjoy Peruvian foods, Pisco Sours, Peruvian Wine, and my favorite, ceviche and seafood.

 Ceviche of course!
 Ceviche is raw seafood cured in citrus juices, such as lemon or lime, and spiced with ají or chili peppers.
 This is one of the most popular dishes in Peru.
 Lomo Saltado, a stir-fry of steak, onion, and tomato served over rice and fried potatoes, is a no brainer and you simply must try it.
 Guinea pig.
 For the bold and brave, try cuy (fried guinea pig), an authentic Peruvian staple, which can be found in Cuzco.
 This may come as a surprise, but it is actually a delicacy in Peru.